w3c/window-management/EXPLAINER.md

   // NEW: Use granted multi-screen info; cache the count for comparison later. let cachedScreenCount = screensInterface.screens.length;

-  // NEW: Handle changes to the set of available screens or current screen: screensInterface.addEventListener('change', function() {
+  // NEW: Handle changes to the set of available screens. screensInterface.addEventListener('screenschange', function() {
     // NEW: Check if the change was fired because a new screen was connected. if (screensInterface.screens.length > cachedScreenCount) {
       // Offer to move the presentation to the newly connected screen.